Sunday, May 19, 2013

 If you are sure a new scope/mount will not have problems, it really doesn’t matter where you buy it.
 Give Joe Spit the Ragman a call at Telescopes ‘R Us if’n you like.
 Unfortunately, it’s never guaranteed you won’t receive a problem child, not even if you’ve bought super-premium like AP or Bisque.
 If you do run into trouble, your choice of dealer is of critical importance.
 In my case, Mr. Black got a new mount out the door and on its way to me ASAP.
 Unfortunately, while Bob is an astro-dealer extraordinaire, he is not quite a miracle worker.
 The replacement VX would not make it to Chaos Manor South till day two of the star party.

 The new C8 would be the star of my show at the star party, but I wanted to give her an informal first light before we left.
 At the Spring Scrimmage, it would pretty much be video all the way, which wouldn’t do anything to show off the scope’s main strength: less field curvature and coma due to an advanced corrector lens system built into the baffle tube.
-I packed Edge and CG5 into the 4Runner and headed for my buddy Pat’s StarGate Observatory across the Bay.
+I packed Edge and CG5 into the 4Runner and headed for my frequent observing companion Pat’s StarGate Observatory across the Bay.

 What did I discover?
 Two things.
 The Edge is all it’s cracked up to be.
-You’ve heard “refractor like,” and I think that’s a fair description.
+You’ve heard “refractor-like,” and I think that’s a fair description.
 The stars were tiny and tight all the way across the field.
-Hell, she made my el-cheapo Zhumell 16mm 100-degree AFOV eyepiece act like a cotton-picking Ethos.
+Heck, she made my el-cheapo Zhumell 16mm 100-degree AFOV eyepiece act like a cotton-picking Ethos.
 While the seeing was not perfect, from what I could tell the star test was as good as any I’ve seen with a C8, and noticeably better than Celeste’s (sorry, old girl).

 The second thing?
 How amazingly good the CG5 still is.
 Yeah, when I was slewing, her motors, and especially her declination motor, sounded like weasels with tuberculosis.
 However, they’ve always sounded that-a-way.
 The important thing was that she still put anything I asked for from horizon to horizon in the field of a medium power eyepiece.
 That’s especially impressive since I had to reject the first alignment star choices she offered due to trees at Pat’s now somewhat overgrown observatory.
 It was as if the CG5 were trying to tell me, “Unk, you don’t need no new mount.
 I’m as spry as I ever was.”